Tag Archives: learning disabilities

 The painful silence stretched on while his dark eyes challenged his students.
 My discomfort only grew.
 Why was I there?
 What was going on?
 Should I grab a chair?
 What was I supposed to do with my hands?

-Doubt and Insecurities invaded me entirely.
+Doubt and insecurities invaded me entirely.

 Our assignment had just been given to us at the beginning of class, not even twenty minutes earlier.
-What could I have possibly written that would warrant this much scrutiny?
-How could he evaluate me on my preliminary notes which were more of an illegible flowchart?
+What could I possibly have written that would warrant this much scrutiny?
+How could he evaluate me on my preliminary notes, which were more of an illegible flowchart?

 “Blood.”
-He finally said and I nodded.
+He finally said, and I nodded.

-Realizing that he wasn’t looking at me I confirmed with a typical teen response.
+Realizing that he wasn’t looking at me, I confirmed with a typical teen response.
 “Yep.”

 “Yes.”
 He held the ‘s’ until garlic tainted the air again.